 On the eastern side of the northern transept, at the beginning of the 13th century, a four-sided, although irregular in plan, chapel of St. Thomas Becket was built, perhaps placed on the site of the older, small church of St. Andrew, demolished after the erection of the transept.
 In the fourteenth century, it was thoroughly rebuilt by bishop Gower, but an early Gothic double piscina remained inside.
 Above the chapel, on the first floor, there was the cathedral library, the room of which originally served as a chapter house.
 The cathedral treasury was located on the second floor.

-On the north side of the nave, in the 14th century, a square patio was created, surrounded by cloisters, measuring 22 x 22 meters, was created.
-Originally, the west wing of the cloister consisted of two storeys, while the eastern gallery was three-storey.
-It was possible to get there to the building of of the College of the St. Mary, founded in 1365 , which served the master and seven priests serving the cathedral.
+On the north side of the nave, in the fourteenth century, a square patio surrounded by cloisters, measuring 22 x 22 meters, was created.
+Originally, the west wing of the cloister consisted of two floors, while the eastern cloister was three-level.
+It was possible to get them to the building of the college chapel of St. Mary, who served the master and seven priests serving the cathedral.